databricks/terraform-provider-databricks/docs/resources/cluster.md

 ## init_scripts

-You can specify up to 10 different init scripts for the cluster.
+You can specify up to 10 different init scripts for the specific cluster.
+If you want a shell script to run on all clusters and jobs within the same workspace, you should consider [databricks_global_init_script](global_init_script.md).

 Example of taking init script from DBFS:
 ```hcl